simorgh1/terraform/gcp/ce/vm/README.md

 }
 ```

-Replace the placeholder with your project id retrieved in the previous command.
+Replace the project if placeholder with your project id retrieved in the previous command.

 ## Initialization